Sahlar7/RouletteFM/README.md

 Backend:
 1. Navigate to the backend directory:
     ```cd roulettefm-backend```
-2. create a .env file in the backend directory with the following variables:
+2. Create a .env file in the backend directory with the following variables:
     ```
     SPOTIFY_CLIENT_ID=your_spotify_client_id
     SPOTIFY_CLIENT_SECRET=your_spotify_client_secret
     SPOTIFY_REDIRECT_URI=http://localhost:3001/callback //make sure that this is the same redirect uri as set on your Spotify Developer Dashboard
     FRONTEND_URL=http://localhost:3000 //The port number can be whatever port the frontend is hosted at (3000 by default)
+    //Optional: PORT={choose a port number.
+Otherwise it will be 3001}
     ```
 3. Start the backend server:
     ```npm start```